h8t33r/task_appcenter_builder/readme.md

 [string] $applicationName - Microsoft AppCneter - Application Name

-[int] $sleepInSeconds - Build cycle checking time in seconds.
+[int] $sleepInSeconds - Build ineration checking time in seconds.

 Also set the pathes for logs and report templates.